Halsey And G-Eazy Share Passionate Onstage Kiss Amid Rumors That They Are Back Together Again

 Did Halsey and G-Eazy just confirm that they are back together again?

-During his concert in Holmdel, New Jersey on Friday, Halsey joined G-Eazy on stage to perform their duet, “Him & I”, and ended her surprise appearance by sharing a quick, passionate kiss, seemingly confirming that the rumors about them back together again are true, per People.
+During his concert in Holmdel, New Jersey, on Friday, Halsey joined G-Eazy on stage to perform their duet, “Him & I”, and ended her surprise appearance by sharing a quick, passionate kiss, seemingly confirming that the rumors about them back together again are true, per People.

 Fans were saddened to learn the news that Halsey, 23, and rapper G-Eazy, 29, had broken up after dating for over a year.
 The “Bad At Love” singer confirmed the news via her Instagram Story in July after rumors that couple had split began to swirl.